cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 You will find many different versions for NAMD.
 You should pick the newest one which works.
 Based on Leopekka's testing, version 3.0.1 will not work (easily) on AMD GPUs, but 3.0 does.
 I suggest picking version 3.0.

-Create a user to the site or log in with your user ín order to download the source code.
+Create a user to the site or log in with your user in order to download the source code.
 Copy it to the cluster with the `scp` command.
 For me, when I run it from my work computer, it is something along the lines of:

 ```